 The French National Focal Point (OFDT) is the main body involved in drug-related data collection, studies and network development.
 It collaborates extensively with national and European drug-related research teams.
 Dissemination of data and research results are also part of its mandate, together with publishing in national and international scientific journals, and promoting the use of research results in practice and policymaking.

 The Interministerial Mission for Combating Drugs and Addictive Behaviours (MILDECA) is the central structure close to the Prime Minister responsible for coordinating governmental action in the drugs field.
 Part of its role is to promote and fund drug-related research.
+Through its interministerial position and its collaboration with the OFDT and other partners, MILDECA plays a major role in the transfer of knowledge to decision-makers, professionals and citizens in France.
+MILDECA uses its own appropriations (Finance Act/drugs fund) to support research of a particularly strategic nature for steering public policies on drugs and addictive behaviour.

 In line with previous government plans, developing research and observation in the field of addictions is key in order to provide information on the implementation of public policies.
 It represents therefore one of the 6 major challenges included in the 2018-2022 National Action plan on Addictions (MILDECA 2018).
 The measures to be implemented focus on two main priorities: